fsautoproc

 cmdThe command string to execute

-nodeThe file node to use for the FILEPATH environment variable
+fpThe file path to assign to the FILEPATH environment variable

 fdsThe file descriptor set to use for stdout/stderr redirection